MicrosoftDocs/msix-docs/msix-src/msix-1709-and-1803-support.md

 Currently MSIX installation through the Microsoft Store and Microsoft Store for Business require Windows 10 version 1809.

 ## Packaging & signing
 Currently to package and sign an MSIX, you need the 1809 SDK.
-Packaging and signing can be done via the SDK command line tools, the MSIX Packaging Tool or Visual Studio.
+Packaging and signing can be done via the Windows 10 SDK command line tools(MakeAppx.exe and SignTool.exe), the MSIX Packaging Tool or Visual Studio.

 ## Auto elevation
 In rare instances, some apps require elevated privileges.